 - It is a contract that you enter with the bank.
 That means, that if you prematurely break the fixed deposit you might have to pay a penalty on the same.

 - You can place a fixed deposit at any age.
 That means it can also be placed in a minor’s name

 - A senior citizen enjoys a higher rate of interest across all banks in fixed deposits

 - The rate of interest on fixed deposits differ for resident and nonresident individuals

-- The interest earned on fixed deposits are subject to taxation.
+- The interest earned on fixed deposits is subject to taxation.

 - Banks can deduct TDS on the interest earned on fixed deposits.

-- As an investor, you can give Form 15 H or G as might be applicable to the bank to instruct them not to cut TDS on interest earned on fixed deposit as you would declare the same as income while filing your tax returns.
+- As an investor, you can give Form 15 H or G, as might apply to the bank to instruct them not to cut TDS on interest earned on fixed deposit as you would declare the same as income while filing your tax returns.

 For Rural Residents: Minimum amount is INR 10,000